 Jesse joined Harrison Design’s Los Angeles office in 2010 as business development director.
 Prior to that, Jesse had cofounded a company in Atlanta that brands, markets and manages luxury properties for event, media, television and film partnerships.
 His previous experience includes directing a contemporary art gallery in Atlanta and specializing in marketing fine art for the Atlanta Decorative Arts Center.
 He’s a founding member of UNICEF NextGen Los Angeles; is on the development committee of the Los Angeles Conservancy; served on the advisory board of DIFFA: Design Industries Foundation Fighting AIDS in Los Angeles, and is a member of the Institute of Classical Architecture and Art.

-PRINCIPAL, INTERIOR DESIGN, WEST COAST
+PRINCIPAL, INTERIORS, WEST COAST

 Bulent A. Baydar